Colorado Adventure Tours

 Included: Guides/trip leaders, water-purification system and group camping and cooking equipment

-The Trip: Explore some of the state's most beautiful alpine lakes in the Weminuche Wilderness near Ouray.
+The Trip: On the Alpine Lakes Traverse by San Juan Mountain Guides, explore some of the state's most beautiful alpine lakes in the Weminuche Wilderness near Ouray.
 Highlights include the deep sapphire Balsam Lake, the stunning robin's-egg-blue of Leviathan Lake and the high-elevation gem that is Ruby Lake.
 You can even tag Turret Peak, a 13,000-foot peak that rewards with expansive views.

 Whitewater Rafting Trips in Colorado

 If the typical half-day rafting trip doesn’t leave you with enough time on the water, spend multiple days riding Colorado’s rivers with the pros.
-From slow floats to Class V white water levels, rafting guides coordinate trips for all types of paddlers and provide perks like freshly prepared meals and campfires.
+From slow floats to Class V whitewater, rafting guides coordinate trips for all types of paddlers and provide perks like freshly prepared meals and campfires.

 Level: Intermediate